-Author Effect on health Country General health condition Wong and Gonzalez-Gonzalez (82) The incidence of multiple sclerosis among people from 15 to 64 years old was 36.1/100000 for migrants and Tabre et al. (86) Cabre et al. (86) Cabre et al. (86) The incidence of the disease.
+Author Effect on health Country General health condition Wong and Gonzalez-Gonzalez (82) On average, returning migrants lost the original physical advantage they had before migration, compared to those who stayed in Mexico.
+Mexico Cabre et al. (86) The incidence of multiple sclerosis among people from 15 to 64 years old was 36.1/100000 for migrants and 15,1/100000 for non-migrants.
+There was also a relation between the length of overseas stay and the appearance of the disease.
 The average of time between the arrival to France and the development of multiple sclerosis was 19.1 years, which can correspond to the incubation period of the disease.
-Guadeloup and Martinique Fernández-Niño et al. (85) The deported migrants are more likely to perceive their health as poor or very poor, in comparison to migrants who returned voluntarily Mental health ojorquez et al. (83) For migrant deported, a U relation between the time in which the person lived in The United States and the SRQ score that measures CMD was observed.
+Guadeloupe and Martinique Fernández-Niño et al. (85) The deported migrants are more likely to perceive their health as poor or very poor, in comparison to migrants who returned voluntarily Mexico Mental health Bojorquez et al. (83) For migrant deported, a U relation between the time in which the person lived in The United States and the SRQ score that measures CMD was observed.
 Mexico Miyasaka et al. (87) Most of the single men returnees from Japan to Brazil were diagnosed with schizophrenia.
-Habtamu et al. (84) btamu et al. (84) The CMD incidence among Ethiopian returnees, proceeding from the Middle East and South Africa (27.6%) is superior to the incidence of the general population (between 5% y 22%).
-Fernández-Niño et al. (85) mández-Niño et al. (85) Los deported migrants are more likely to report negative emotional symptoms, in comparison to migrants who returned voluntarily.
-Arrett and Mosca (46) Migration produces psychic benefits in Irish women who lived abroad, such as independence and control, which prevail over the psychic costs that are usually associated with migration, such as nostalgia.
-Ireland Health-related risk factors or pro steetive factors for health Returnees have a greater probability of have had problems with alcohol at some moment, compared to non- migrants.
+Brazil Habtamu et al. (84) The CMD incidence among Ethiopian returnees, proceeding from the Middle East and South Africa (27.6%) is superior to the incidence of the general population (between 5% y 22%).
+Ethiopia Fernández-Niño et al. (85) Los deported migrants are more likely to report negative emotional symptoms, in comparison to migrants who returned voluntarily.
+Mexico Barrett and Mosca (46) Migration produces psychic benefits in Irish women who lived abroad, such as independence and control, which prevail over the psychic costs that are usually associated with migration, such as nostalgia.
+Ireland Health-related risk factors or pro stective factors for health Barrett and Mosca (46) Returnees have a greater probability of have had problems with alcohol at some moment, compared to non- migrants.
 This is also true for women who had lived abroad for 10 or less years.
 Women who had lived abroad for 10 or more years had a lower probability of suffering from alcoholism.
-Ireland Imann et al. (20) The migratory experience of Mexicans, who return from The USA, is positively and significantly associated with obesity and having smoked once.
+Ireland Ullmann et al. (20) The migratory experience of Mexicans, who return from The USA, is positively and significantly associated with obesity and having smoked once.
 Therefore, returning migrants reported worse health than non-migrants.
 Mexico